bitrise-io/devcenter/_articles/reviews/notifications-guide-draft.md

 2. Create a Secret Environment Variable that holds your Mailgun domain.

    We recommend naming the key `$MAILGUN_DOMAIN`.
 This is the default value of the Step's relevant input.
 3. Add the `Send Email with Mailgun` Step to your workflow.
 4. Find the `Send To emails` input of the Step.
 Click on the input and then click `Select secret variable`.
 5. Create a new Secret Environment Variable that contains the list of the email addresses.

    You can choose any key you want.
 The addresses should be separated by a comma.

    ![](/img/email-list-secret.png)
 6. Set the email subject, the email message and the email message if the build failed.
    * You can insert environment variables to any of three.
 In the email, the values of the variables will be displayed.
-   *
+   * The default messages will send the name of the app, the number of the build and whether the build succeeded or failed.
+7. Attach files if necessary: the `File attachments` input accepts a file path or an environment variable as input.

+   Multiple files can be attached: separate their paths with commas.